Set yourself up for comfortable retirement

 Superannuation is a long-term savings structure to provide you with an income when you retire.

 For most people, superannuation contributions come from their employer.
-When you work, your employer must pay the equivalent of 9.5% of your salary into a super account.
+When you work, your employer must pay for the 2022/23 financial year, a minimum of 10.5% of your salary into a super account.
 This is the government’s current “superannuation guarantee (SG)” rate.

 Depending on your situation, you can also receive contributions from other sources: